kyma-project/kyma/docs/event-bus/08-01-configure-default-channelprovisioner.md

 type: Tutorials
 ---

 Kyma comes with NATSS as its default ClusterChannelProvisioner.
-You can see the configuration details in the [default-channel-webhook](../../resources/knative-eventing/charts/knative-eventing/templates/eventing.yaml) ConfigMap .
+You can see the configuration details in the [default-channel-webhook](../../resources/knative-eventing/charts/knative-eventing/templates/eventing.yaml) ConfigMap.
 You can, however, use other default channel provisioner of your choice.
 An example can be the in-memory-channel provisioner.

 ### In-memory-channel
 Follow this [guide](https://github.com/knative/eventing/tree/master/config/provisioners/in-memory-channel) to to add an in-memory-channel provisioner.